How to plan your move to Italy

 If you decide to move to Florence, you can look at this local Facebook group Language Exchange in Florence.

 If you’re not sure which Italian city you want to move to, create a profile on Couchsurfing.
 Then you will get in touch with the couchsurfers of different cities and choosing a city will be much easier.

 The best and old way to meet friends?
 Practicing a sport or cultivating a hobby.
 In Italy, many people play soccer and volleyball.
-They also love music, so there are many small bands made up of friends, who probably will never be famous but will have a great time together.
+They also love music, there are many small bands made up of friends that have a great time playing together.